 Course Outline – Geography

-Key Stage 3 is taught across Years 7 and 8, with Year 9 starting the GCSE specification content.
-This enables in depth subject mastery and prepares students for the academic rigour of grade 8 and 9, A Level studies and beyond.
-The Key Stage 3 curriculum has been designed to ensure that students cover a wide breadth of content with core skills embedded into schemes of work.
+Key Stage 3 is taught across years 7 and 8, with Year 9 starting the GCSE specification content to enable in depth subject mastery, to prepare students for the academic rigour of grade 8 and 9, A-Level studies and beyond.
+The Key Stage 3 curriculum has been designed to ensure that students cover a wide breadth of content and embedded skills.
 The curriculum aims to give students access to active and creative approaches to subject.
-With this in mind drama, ICT and multimedia activities, including the use of audio and visual recording equipment play a key role in the subject.
-The curriculum content has been devised based on requirements at GCSE and review of the Geographical Association and Royal Geographical Society guidance and utilises a clear step progression scale.
-It exists within the CCHSG curriculum matrix, with additional co-curricular development days to enrich students beyond the requirements of the exam specification.